MA Chinese and Linguistics

 As the world’s second most spoken language, Mandarin Chinese and its associated cultures have helped to shape the contemporary world in many ways.

-This joint honours programme gives you the opportunity to study Chinese while exploring how language works.
+This joint honours programme gives you the opportunity to study Chinese while developing your social scientific understanding of language.

 Chinese and Linguistics make an excellent joint honours choice by combining the study of: